zaach/reflect.js/README.md

 ![Reflect.js](https://github.com/zaach/reflect.js/raw/master/reflectjs.png "Reflect.js")

-Reflect.js is a pure JavaScript implementation of [Mozilla's Parser API](https://developer.mozilla.org/en/SpiderMonkey/Parser_API).
-It does not currently support Mozilla specific extentions such as `let`, generators, list comprehensions, patterns, E4X, etc. but may eventually support ones that are/become Harmony proposals.  *I'll probably add patterns next because those are pretty sweet.*
+Reflect.js is a JavaScript (ES3 compatible) implementation of [Mozilla's Parser API](https://developer.mozilla.org/en/SpiderMonkey/Parser_API).
+It does not currently support some of Mozilla's extensions, such as generators, list comprehensions, `for each`, E4X, etc. but may eventually support ones that are, or become Harmony proposals.
 Builders are also supported.

 Parsing large files can be slow, for reasons [articulated](http://www.andychu.net/ecmascript/RegExp-Enhancements.html) by Andy Chu.